These are some of the mostly commonly asked questions about our practice, the care we provide, and the direct endocrine care model.

 We forgo insurance payments in order to save our patients from the arbitrary, intrusive decisions that come with using insurance.
 Charging a direct monthly fee frees us from the typical contractual agreements that prevent non-direct care physicians from offering their patients discounted wholesale prices on laboratory tests or imaging services.

 Yes.
 We recommend our patients continue a major medical plan with a high-deductible and a health savings account (HSA) or a flexible spending account (FSA).
-If you experience a major health issue, you will still need insurance to help cover it.
+If you experience a major health issue such as hospitalization, you will still need insurance to help cover it.

 No, you can cancel your relationship with our practice at any time by providing 30 days' written notice to us.
 Patients who leave the practice then subsequently decide to return to this practice will incur the prevailing enrollment fee.